Pedestrianize Valencia Street or Install Protected Bike Lanes

-Instead, SFMTA should install protected bike lanes along the curb, similar to the existing, safe, and well-liked bike lanes on Valencia between Market and 15th Streets that were installed in 2019.
-Installing "curbside" protected bike lanes will make more people feel safe riding bikes on Valencia and result in more people shopping at local businesses, resulting in a safer, calmer, and more economically thriving Valencia.
+SFMTA should install curbside protected bike lanes, similar to the safe and well-liked bike lanes on Valencia between Market and 15th Streets that were installed in 2019.
+Installing curbside protected bike lanes will make more people feel safe riding bikes on Valencia and result in more people shopping at local businesses, resulting in a safer, calmer, and more economically thriving Valencia.

-If you have questions, comments, or suggestions — or you are a member of the press — email Luke at LukeBornheimer@gmail.com.
+If you have questions, comments, or suggestions, email Luke at LukeBornheimer@gmail.com.